starkdg/reventis/README.md

 Update an object with another event.
 Date and time are provided in the form MM-DD-YYYY and HH:MM[:SS].
 The `descr` string is a descriptive string.
 A unique event id will be assigned by the module.
-This is the normal expected use, but an id can be provided.
+This is the normal expected use, but an id can be optionally provided.
 Comlexity is on the order of O(log(N)), where N is the number of indexed events.